dfamonteiro/blog/blog/content/posts/perfect-handover.md

 These two structs are pretty self-explanatory, with perhaps the exception of the `SendOrder`'s `ReservedReceiverId` field: the reason for this field's existence is to prevent a race condition.[^3]

-[^3]: I will explain this race condition later in this blog post.
+[^3]: I will explain the race condition later in this blog post.

 ### Utility methods